 Because monopolies are very profitable, companies will frequently try to prevent competition by creating artificial barriers to entry, such as lowering prices to prevent startup firms from earning a profit in their early years, or by making deals with companies that influence the marketing of the product.
 For instance, Microsoft tried to corner the browser market in the 1990s by offering its Internet Explorer as part of its Windows operating system and by reducing prices on its operating systems to manufacturers of computer systems if they would include Internet Explorer on their desktop.

-When a company lowers the prices of its products below its ATC to prevent competition, it is using a tactic that is sometimes referred to as predatory pricing.
+A company lowering its prices below its ATC to prevent competition is using a tactic called predatory pricing.
 Predatory pricing is particularly effective when the marginal cost of additional product is virtually zero, as it is for software, for instance.
 Indeed, monopolies are so profitable that the company will sometimes give the product away in the hope of recouping large profits later.
 Microsoft successfully used this tactic to promote Microsoft Office, which is why it is the dominant office suite today.
 During the 1990s, computer manufacturers included Microsoft Office on the systems that they sold, usually at no additional cost to the consumer.
 Nowadays, Microsoft charges hundreds of dollars for Microsoft Office.
 Indeed, starting with Microsoft Office 2010, Microsoft has even eliminated upgrade pricing that allowed previous owners of Microsoft Office to upgrade at a reduced cost.
 In 2013, Microsoft started offering subscriptions, where the customers have to pay for the product monthly or annually.
 That monopolies are very profitable is also demonstrated by the fact that Microsoft is one the most profitable corporations in the world, even as it spends a lot of money in unprofitable areas, and its former CEO, Bill Gates, has been at or near the top of the Forbes 400 list of the richest people in the world for more than 2 decades.